RoanBrand/MQTT-Siemens-S7-300/README.md

    - SFC58 WR_REC
    - SFC59 RD_REC

+   *Important*: there will be an import conflict between FC10 AG_CTRL and FC10 EQ_STRING, as a solution rename one of the the FC-numbers during import

    3. You have to compile the Makefile two times because there is still some DB creation problem.
    The second run will succeed.

 4. You must call the MQTT function block in your OB1 program loop.